Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Trapped Charge: A Barrier to Robust Control

-The \textit{screening} gates (yellow) are the closest layer of gates to the top gate oxide in the three-layer gate design and screen electric fields to prevent unwanted regions of 2DEG/2DHG, effectively isolating the channels.
-The second layer includes the \textit{reservoir} (blue) and \textit{plunger} (red) gates.
-The reservoirs enable the flow of electrons from the ohmic contacts toward the center of the device, where QDs will form in the electrostatic confined potential.
-The chemical potential of each QD is primarily controlled by the corresponding plunger gate.
-The final layer consists of \textit{barrier} gates (grey), which control the tunnel couplings between QDs---both qubit QDs and charge-sensing QDs---and reservoirs.
-By carefully adjusting the voltages applied to each of the gates, the QD qubit chip with charge sensors is made functional~\cite{Wiel02-DQD, Loss98-QCD, Hanson07-SQD, Zwanenburg13-SQE}.
+The \textit{screening} gates (shown in yellow) form the bottommost layer in the three-layer gate architecture, positioned closest to the gate oxide.
+Their primary role is to screen electric fields, thereby preventing the unintentional formation of 2DEG or 2DHG regions and electrically isolating the intended transport channels.
+The second layer includes the reservoir and plunger gates.
+The reservoirs enable the flow of electrons from the Ohmic contacts toward the center of the device, where QDs form under electrostatic confinement.
+Each plunger gate primarily controls the chemical potential of the QD below it.
+The final layer consists of \textit{barrier} gates (shown in gray), which control the tunnel couplings between QDs---both qubit QDs and charge-sensing QDs---and reservoirs.
+By careful adjustment of the voltages applied to each gate, the QD qubit chip with charge sensors is made functional~\cite{Wiel02-DQD, Loss98-QCD, Hanson07-SQD, Zwanenburg13-SQE}.

+To model the effects of trapped charge, we introduce randomly varying charge densities on a tiled grid array at the oxide-semiconductor interface, with the density of each tile selected at random from a normal distribution, with the standard deviation corresponding to a shift magnitude $\Delta V=83$~\si{\milli\volt}, consistent with experimental observations for silicon QDs~\cite{Neyens24-PQW}.
+Each tile is $40$~\si{\nano\meter} by $50$~\si{\nano\meter}, ensuring that all gates encompass multiple regions of randomly selected charge densities.

+In the case where no random trapped charge is included, the ideal charge densities in the quantum well form coherent channels half way between the screening gates, as indicated by the arrows in Fig.~\ref{fig:physical_problem}(b).
+In contrast, Figs.~\ref{fig:physical_problem}(c) and \ref{fig:physical_problem}(e) show results obtained when randomly distributed trapped charges are included, resulting in current channels that flow beneath screening gates and pinched channels, respectively.
+Both problems can be resolved by careful adjustment of the various gate voltages to recover the coherent channels shown in Figs.~\ref{fig:physical_problem}(d) and \ref{fig:physical_problem}(f), respectively.

+While misdirected and pinched channels are easy to identify in simulations, they are much more difficult to diagnose in experiments.
+The issue of current flowing beneath the screening gate and unintentionally connecting multiple channels, as illustrated in Fig.~\ref{fig:physical_problem}(c), is intrinsic to 2D gate-defined systems and does not exist in one-dimensional (1D) nanowire and nanotube devices~\cite{Wang22-UQD, Tormo22-NDD}; therefore, it is of particular interest in this work.
+The recovery of misdirected current to form the desired coherent channels requires the simultaneous tuning of multiple gates.
+The protocols developed in this work are specially designed to address and characterize such 2D challenges.